Aditya-jakhmola/sportify-clone/README.md

 # sportify-clone
-spotify clone use pure html, css and javascript
+spotify clone using pure html, css and javascript